Mild Scoliosis

 Cobb Angle

-Cobb angle is a big part of classifying the condition, but other important factors include the patient’s age, condition cause (if known), and location of the curvature.
+While the Cobb angle is a crucial part of classifying scoliosis, other important factors include the patient’s age, the condition’s cause (if known), and the location of the curvature.

 Patient’s Age